AyushWatt31/antenna-beamforming-using-resnet-50/README.md

 This design choice establishes a strong foundation for intelligent beamforming research while revealing promising pathways for future improvements.

 ---
+🔽 Model Download (GitHub Releases)

+The trained deep-learning model used in this project is available for download in the GitHub Releases section.

+👉 Download the Trained Model:

+trainedBeamformingNet.mat
+(Available under the repository’s Releases tab)

+This .mat file contains:

+The fully trained ResNet-50 regression model

+All learned weights & biases

+Ready-to-use inference network (netTransfer)

+✔ How to load the model in MATLAB:

+S = load('trainedBeamformingNet.mat');

+net = S.netTransfer;

+✔ How to run inference after loading:

+img = imread('your_input_image.png');

+img = imresize(img, [224 224]);

+y = predict(net, img);

+🔎 Notes

+No additional dependencies are needed other than MATLAB Deep Learning Toolbox.

+This is the same model used in Steps 4 and 5 of the pipeline.

+The .mat file in Releases is recommended because GitHub restricts large files in the main repo.
 ## 🚀 How to Run

 ### **1. Generate dataset**